 A geographical change

-However, since the survey, the number of French regions has changed: in fact, on January 1st, 2016, 22 regions became 18 (including 5 overseas territories/départements).
+However, since the survey took place, the number of French regions has changed: on January 1st, 2016, 22 regions became 18 (including 5 overseas territories/départements).
 For example, Aquitaine became Nouvelle-Aquitaine, thus merging the former regions of Aquitaine, Limousin and Poitou-Charentes together.

 What do you think?